eriknyquist/deep_space_trader/README.rst

   columns: The rightmost column, labelled "visited?", shows "yes" or "no" indicating whether the player has travelled to the planet.
 The leftmost column, labelled "Planet", shows the name of the planet.
 The player can travel to a planet by double-clicking on the planet name within the planet display table.
+The last 3 planets visited will be colored different shades of green- the current planet will be a bright green, the previous planet a darker green, and the planet before that the darkest green.

 **"Items on current planet" section**